aspose-words/Aspose.Words-API-References/english/net/aspose.words/pagesetup/differentfirstpageheaderfooter/_index.md

 title: PageSetup.DifferentFirstPageHeaderFooter
 linktitle: DifferentFirstPageHeaderFooter
 second_title: Aspose.Words for .NET API Reference
-description: PageSetup property.
+description: PageSetup DifferentFirstPageHeaderFooter property.
 True if a different header or footer is used on the first page in C#.
 type: docs
 weight: 110
 url: /net/aspose.words/pagesetup/differentfirstpageheaderfooter/